Herpes is a very common infection caused by two different but closely related

 oral sex, for instance if there is herpes on the tongue?

-A. Certainly, transmission of the oral herpes can
+A. Certainly, transmission can

 easily occur from oral sex if there is an active lesion.